-Reminder: The novel St Patrick’s Letter to Prosper will be serialised on this website from March 2022.
-Again, a question arises: What has this novel to do with universal identity?
+The novel St Patrick’s Letter to Prosper will be serialised on this website from March 2022.
+But what has this novel to do with universal identity?
 Why is it being circulated on this website?
-More below, but first …
+First, it is necessary to understand the distinction between “Irishness” and identity.

 Often, a nation’s heritage is thought to be part of a people’s identity.
 The new paradigm of universal identity (here) separates “sense of self” and identity.
 In other words, the concept of identification of someone with a people and the essence of what is meant by identity (or essential “sameness”) are not the same.
 But both issues complement each other.
 By separating “sense of self” and identity–yet juxtaposing them–tends to highlight the differences while underlining their complementarity.